-A compilation process, such as those described in Refs.~\cite{silva2024multi} and \cite{beverland2022surface}, can determine sets of $\pi/8$ rotation gates that can be performed in parallel.
-The compilation in these studies assumes that magic states are always available to be consumed by all gates scheduled for the same logical cycle.
-Let a quantum algorithm composed of $T$ non-Clifford gates be represented by $T = \sum_{i=1}^{T_{\text{depth}}} t_i$, where $T_{\text{depth}}$ determines the minimum number of logical cycles required to execute the algorithm (the shortest possible makespan, $K \leq T_{\text{depth}}$), and $t_i$ denotes the maximum number of $\pi/8$ rotations that can be performed in the time step $i$ as determined by a compilation process.
-Ignoring fluctuations in the demand for magic states, we can define the maximum consumption rate of the core processor as
+Transpilation procedures can reduce circuit depth---and consequently the makespan---by commuting and eliminating Clifford gates from a quantum algorithm~\cite{silva2024multi}.
+This optimization smooths fluctuations in magic state demand, enabling a more consistent consumption rate.
+Compilation methods, such as those described in Refs.~\cite{silva2024multi} and \cite{beverland2022surface}, identify sets of $\pi/8$ rotation gates that can be performed in parallel.
+These approaches typically assume an uninterrupted supply of magic states for all gates scheduled within the same logical cycle.

+Let a quantum algorithm composed of $T$ non-Clifford gates be represented by $T = \sum_{i=1}^{T_{\text{depth}}} t_i$, where $T_{\text{depth}}$ denotes the minimum number of logical cycles required to execute the algorithm (the shortest possible makespan, $K \leq T_{\text{depth}}$), and $t_i$ is the maximum number of $\pi/8$ rotations executable in time step $i$, as determined by the compilation.
+By assuming a transpiled algorithm with only non-Clifford gates and a steady magic state supply system and ignoring demand fluctuations since transpiled circuits are generally less parallelizable, the core processor’s maximum consumption rate can be defined as